Why should I change my diet?

 photo 4Tyramine: Foods that contain tyramine are aged cheeses, drinks such as ginger ale, beer, brandy, liquor, red wine, whiskey, red meat, vegetables such as Chinese spices, fish such as herring, dried fish, caviar, fruits such as figs, avocado, bananas.

 Alcohol, because it consumes the B vitamin stored in the liver.
+Alcohol abuse leads to a whole lot of mental and physical health issues.
+If you know someone struggling with alcohol addiction, it is advised to send www.oncalltreatment.com their way so they can get the help they need.
 The role played by the liver is essential, as it cleanses excess estrogen and helps control endometriosis.
 The elimination of alcohol from the body places excessive emphasis on the liver and thus hinders the expulsion of other elements from the body.

 Red meat promotes the production of PGF2a.
 In addition, red meat may contain growth hormones including estrogen.
 If meat is your main source of protein, you can get the protein you need from other protein-rich foods such as beans, nuts, cashews, chestnuts, sunflower seeds, flaxseeds, sesame seeds, peanuts, etc. It should be noted that the seeds should also be consumed in small quantities.